zowe/docs-site/docs/troubleshoot/troubleshoot-apiml-error-codes.md

   **Reason:**

-  There was no JWT token provided for the generation of the PassTicket
+  There was no JWT token provided for the generation of the PassTicket.

   **Action:**

-  Ensure that you are passing JWT token for PassTicker generation
+  Ensure that you are passing JWT token for PassTicker generation.

 ### ZWEAS404E